UpdatedFebruary 10, 2022

 Corporate video can give you instant credibility and is very useful to enhance your company’s brand presence.
-Consider this: video will account for almost 75% of all online traffic by the end of 2017.
+Consider this: of businesses using video marketing, 76% reported an increase in traffic due to video.
 Clearly, consumers love video.
-The rise of the smartphone and tablet have made viewing possible almost anywhere, and social sites have taken note—Snapchatters watch an incredible 10 million videos daily.
+The rise of the smartphone and tablet have made viewing possible almost anywhere.
 But video isn’t just social—54% of senior executives share work-related videos with colleagues weekly, and 59% of executives prefer watching a video to reading text when given the option.
 It’s time for you to get into video.

 Make the video interesting.

 Whether at the corporate level or in classrooms, viewer engagement is a critical first step in any learning environment.
 Unlike the typical mundane presentations we’ve all sat through, video engages your audience, adding life, energy and interest.
 Using a mix of motion, animation, music and the spoken word, video is naturally engaging—and in an age of information overload, something that’s easy to digest will be to your company’s benefit.

 Meet the learning needs of your audience.

 Video caters to both visual and auditory learners by using sight and sound.
 An online video can take viewers to new places by creating a true experience.
 Viewer can start, stop and review segments as needed, as well as share with colleagues which increases its effectiveness and return on investment.